top of page

 • Analyzed platforms including Solv, Zocdoc, Walgreens, LabCorp, Doctor on Demand, and Veterans Affairs to identify strengths, gaps, and design opportunities.

-• While many competitor experiences lacked innovation, Zocdoc and Solv surfaced useful patterns and UX ideas that helped inform our design direction.
+• While many competitor experiences lacked innovation, Zocdoc and Solv demonstrated useful patterns and UX ideas that helped inform our design direction.

 Some of the schedulers we examined